-On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, our clinician partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the American Hospital Association (AHA) is pleased to support the Assistance for Rural Community Hospitals (ARCH) Act.
+On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, our clinician partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the American Hospital Association (AHA) is pleased to support the Assistance for Rural Community Hospitals (ARCH) Act (H.R.
+1805).

 Rural hospitals are essential access points for care, economic anchors for communities and the backbone of our nation's rural public health infrastructure.
-These hospitals have maintained their commitment to ensuring local access to high quality, affordable care in spite of unprecedented financial and clinical challenges.
+These hospitals have maintained their commitment to ensuring local access to high-quality, affordable care in spite of continued financial and workforce challenges in recent years.